Debt Repayment Scheme In Singapore (2026)

 Are there any fees payable if I am eligible and considered for the DRS?

 Yes.
-There is a list of fees to pay for and it includes the Preliminary administration fee of $350, the OA’s review of DRS suitability fee of $250, the DRP Modification fee of $50, the Appeal fee of $100, Annual administration fees that range from $300 to $350, and other fees which you can find out more in our above list.
+Fees include the preliminary administration fee of $350, OA’s review of DRS suitability fee of $250, DRP modification fee of $50, appeal fee of $100, annual administration fees ($300–$350), and others.

 Am I eligible for the DRS?